vitejs/vite/docs/guide/api-javascript.md

 The `ResolvedConfig` interface has all the same properties of a `UserConfig`, except most properties are resolved and non-undefined.
 It also contains utilities like:

-- `config.createResolver`: Create a function to resolve `id`s using core Vite plugins.
 - `config.assetsInclude`: A function to check if an `id` is considered an asset.
 - `config.logger`: Vite's internal logger object.